CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-06.md

 <br><br>

 3. Click on the "Account" tab
-4. Then click on the "Show" link to the left of the Access Key to reveal the Access Key value, then highlight and copy your Access Key into a text file
+4. Then click on the "Show" link to the right of the Access Key to reveal the Access Key value, then highlight and copy your Access Key into a text file

 ![Cluster Agent Deploy-02](./images/cluster-agent-deploy-02.png)
 <br><br>